GreenPowerMonitor/re-om/docs/custom-effects.md

 `register-fx!` receives two parameters, the first one is the **effect identifier** and the second one is the **effect handler**.

 An **effect handler** is a function that performs a side-effect described by an effect.
 Remember that [effects are descriptions of side-effects](https://github.com/GreenPowerMonitor/re-om/blob/master/docs/effects-and-coeffects.md), so **effect handlers** are interpreters of those descriptions that will know how to perform the described side-effects.

-An effect handler receives only one parameter: **the description of the side-effect to be performed, i.** e., the **effect**.
+The effect handler receives only one parameter: **the description of the side-effect to be performed, i.** e., the **effect**.

 Example:
 ```clojure